Gathorne Gathorne-Hardy, 1st Earl of Cranbrook: Tory grandee

 Lord Cranbrook remained at the heart of the party elite.
 In 1884 a new Chief Whip, Aretas Akers-Douglas gained promotion from Salisbury partly through the austere influence of this knowledgeable and experienced grandee.
 In early 1885 the government was rent with division, Chamberlain refusing to agree with the franchise as 'ransom' of private property.
 Cranbrook wrote to Lord Cairns on 9 January, "all this comes from the Irish policy for wh.
 Mr Gladstone is responsible."
 The writing was on the wall for the government.
 In June 1885 the Conservatives returned to power as "Caretakers", and Cranbrook was made Lord President of the Council.
 Cranbrook was shocked to find out that behind the cabinet's back Lord Carnarvon had been negotiating a deal, known in the newspapers as 'Tory Parnellism', with the Irish Party.

 For two weeks in early 1886 he again served as Secretary of State for War.
 The government fell in January 1886 but soon returned to office in July of the same year after a General Election under a new franchise.
 Cranbrook was once again appointed Lord President of the council, in which office he was mainly concerned with education.
 He also served briefly as Chancellor of the Duchy of Lancaster in August 1886.
 He declined the post of Foreign Secretary in 1886 owing to his inability to speak foreign languages, and also refused the viceroyalty of Ireland.
 Perhaps the stolid familiarity of the council was additionally welcome after the turmoil in government caused by Lord Randolph Churchill's erratic, argumentative behaviour.
 He remained as Lord President of the council until the second Salisbury ministry fell in 1892.
 Shortly after, he was further honoured when he was made Baron Medway, of Hemsted in the County of Kent, and Earl of Cranbrook, in the County of Kent.
 In opposition, Cranbrook was a strong opponent of the Second Home Rule Bill, which was heavily defeated in the House of Lords.
 He retired from public life after the 1895 general election.
+He settled down as a country squire at his Hemsted Park estate, and served as a Justice of the peace for Kent and Yorkshire, and also as a Deputy lieutenant.

 Marriage and family

-Lord Cranbrook married Jane Stewart Orr, daughter of Anglo-Irish landowner James Orr of Hollywood House, County Down, and his wife Jane Stewart in 1838.

-They had three sons and two daughters.
+In 1838, Cranbrook married Jane Stewart Orr (1813–1897), the daughter of James Orr, of Hollywood House, County Down, and Jane Stewart.
+They had three sons and two daughters: